-- When you’re at the station follow the colours to find the platform you need to be on.
+- When you’re at the station follow the colour lines to find the platform you need to be on.
 Every train line has it’s own colour and if you follow the signs around the station it will take you to the right platform.

 - On the platform check the numbers to see what way the train is going.
-On the walls across from the platforms there are numbers and arrows.
-These arrows let you know what way the train will be going, very helpful!
+On the walls across from the platforms there are numbers and arrows which let you know which direction the train will be going.

 Shinkansen (Bullet Trains)